 Heavy rain soaking into soil can cause dangerous landslides.

 Acid rain is a form of pollution.
-This happens because factories, car exhausts, and power plants release certain harmful gases into the air, such as sulphur and nitrogen.
+This happens because factories, car exhausts, and power plants release certain harmful gases into the air, such as sulfur and nitrogen.
 When the water in the air comes down as rain, it carries these gases in it.
-Acid rain is not good for trees or plants, while if it is really bad it can also poison the fish in rivers.
+Acid rain is not good for trees or plants, while if it is really bad, it can also poison the fish in rivers.

 Maryland in the USA, has the record of having the most rain in one minute.
 In 1956, 3.12 cm (1.23 inches) of rain fell in 60 seconds.